KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is not enough memory to continue the execution of a program.

-    [System.OutOfMemoryException]::New("there is not enough memory to continue the execution of a program.")
+    throw [System.OutOfMemoryException]::New("there is not enough memory to continue the execution of a program.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.OutOfMemoryException.aspx)